frantsao/tortilla2teams/README.md

     "OK": "Invitations sent, prepare tortilla and coffee" }
 ```
+(promised if I continue working in this program I'll improve testing)

-I sent the request in the example with the wonderful [HTTPie](https://httpie.io/).
+I sent the request in the example using the wonderful [HTTPie](https://httpie.io/).

 ### Why?

 The idea came from a conversation with [@dortegau](https://github.com/dortegau) some weeks ago.
 We were looking to strengthen ties in our remote team at [idealista](https://idealista.com) via tiny social meetings.
 At that time I read [a post about D language programming](https://opensource.com/article/21/1/d-scripting).
 I had a problem and a tool that I wanted learning about it.